ww9/news/README.md

 -n int		number of items per .html file.
 A new page.html file is created whenever
 		index.html contains 2x that number (default 500)
--t int		timeout in seconds when fetching feeds (default 10) -c string	custom Go html/template file to to use when generating .html files.
+-t int		timeout in seconds when fetching feeds (default 10) -c string	optional custom Go html/template file to to use when generating .html files.
 		See `news/feed/template.go` in source for an example -v    		verbose mode outputs extra info when enabled
 ```